Powerlearnproject/se-assignment-day-2-git-and-github-WAIYAH/README.md

 • Forking: Creates a copy of a repository under your GitHub account, allowing you to experiment without affecting the original project.

 • Difference: Cloning creates a local copy, while forking creates a remote copy on GitHub.

 • Use Cases: Contributing to open-source projects, experimenting with someone else’s code, or creating a derivative project.

 **9. Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
-Provide examples of how these tools can enhance collaborative efforts.• Issues: Track bugs, feature requests, and tasks.
+Provide examples of how these tools can enhance collaborative efforts.

+Issues: Track bugs, feature requests, and tasks.
 They provide a centralized place for discussions and progress updates.**

-• Project Boards: Organize issues into columns (e.g., To Do, In Progress, Done) for better task management.
+Project Boards: Organize issues into columns (e.g., To Do, In Progress, Done) for better task management.

-• Collaboration: Teams can assign tasks, set priorities, and track progress, ensuring transparency and accountability.
+Collaboration: Teams can assign tasks, set priorities, and track progress, ensuring transparency and accountability.

 **10. Reflect on common challenges and best practices associated with using GitHub for